 Is Unfiltered Olive Oil Considered Extra Virgin?

 No, unfiltered olive oil is not usually considered extra virgin because it contains too many defects and degrades too quickly.
-While the product is delicious and enjoyed by chefs, home cooks, and food enthusiasts globally, it is not technically considered extra virgin olive oil.
+While the product is delicious and enjoyed by chefs, home cooks, and food enthusiasts globally, it is not technically considered extra virgin.

-An important thing to note, extra virgin olive oil has many standards it must meet in order to be considered extra virgin so while a brand may produce olive oil it may not produce EVOO.
+An important thing to note, EVOO has many standards it must meet in order to be considered extra virgin so while a brand may produce olive oil it may not produce extra virgin products.

 Benefits Of Filtered Olive Oil